 - Incomplete Collection of Fees — The College will provide you with regular updates of who has registered and will supply a final list at your headquarters.
 It is up to the Class Treasurer and other class officers to note any attendees who do not appear on the final list of registered classmates and request that they register and pay the class fee.

-- Inadequate Cash Flow - Some caterers and other vendors require advance deposits.
-Encouraging classmates to register early will avoid tying up someone’s personal funds.
-Sometimes classmates are willing to advance funds for early expenses.
+- Inadequate Cash Flow — Some caterers and other vendors require advance deposits.
+Encouraging classmates to register early will allow these payments to be paid from your class account.

-- Extravagance - Lavish dinners, expensive entertainment and excessive souvenirs require fees that could turn some away.
-Unless you have an overwhelming mandate from the class, focus on keeping the expenses down.
+- Extravagance — Lavish dinners, expensive entertainment and excessive souvenirs require fees that could turn some away.
+Unless you have an overwhelming mandate from the class, focus on keeping the expenses down to enable many classmates to participate.

 Class Bank Accounts